varnish/Varnish-Book/varnish_book.rst

    .. note::

-      Health probes are explain in Section `Health Checks`_.
+      Health probes are explain in the `Health Checks`_ section.

       ..
 TODO for the author: Double check that the health checks subsection is explaining health probes.